Foreclosure Rescue Scams

 “You need a forensic loan audit.
 That will get you a loan modification and stop a foreclosure.”

 What really happens: There is no guarantee that a forensic loan audit, even if done by a legitimate, licensed professional or lawyer, will help you get a loan modification or stop a foreclosure.
 You will lose even more money and still lose your house.

 DCBA’s tip: Do not pay anyone upfront fees for foreclosure help.
 Call DCBA for free help.

 “Deed the house to me and pay me rent.
 I’ll pay the mortgage, and sell it back to you.”

 What really happens: The papers you sign transfer ownership of your house to them.
 They sell the house without your knowledge or take out loans.
 They don’t pay your mortgage.
 Your house gets foreclosed.
 You get evicted.

-DCBA’s tip: Don’t sign anything you don’t understand and don’t transfer ownership of your house to anyone.
+DCBA’s tip: Do not sign anything you do not understand and do not transfer ownership of your house to anyone.
 It’s a bad idea and you’ll end up losing your home.